 Consideration of the nearby Natura area

-The mining concession covers no areas belonging to the Natura network, to other nature conservation areas or to nature conservation programs.
-The nearest Natura area, Vuoriniemi (FI1200604 SAC), is located about a kilometer away to the northeast, in the area between the Small and the Great Tipasjärvi.
-Hiidenportti National Park (KPU110019) is located to the south of the mining concession area, at the distance of 800 meters at the nearest.
+The mining concession covers no areas belonging to the Natura network, to other nature conservation areas or nature conservation programs.
+The nearest Natura area, Vuoriniemi (FI1200604 SAC), is located about a kilometre away to the northeast, in the area between the Small and the Great Tipasjärvi.
+Hiidenportti National Park (KPU110019) is located to the south of the mining concession area, at a distance of 800 meters at the nearest.
 The projects that deal with Natura sites and their conservation values comply with the provisions of the Nature Conservation Act §65 and 66.